samber/slog-formatter/README.md

 - [HTTPResponseFormatter](#HTTPRequestFormatter-and-HTTPResponseFormatter): transforms a *http.Response into a readable object
 - [PIIFormatter](#PIIFormatter): hide private Personal Identifiable Information (PII)
 - [IPAddressFormatter](#IPAddressFormatter): hide ip address from logs
-- [FlattenFormatterMiddlewareOptions](#FlattenFormatterMiddlewareOptions): returns a formatter middleware that flatten attributes recursively
+- [FlattenFormatterMiddleware](#FlattenFormatterMiddleware): returns a formatter middleware that flatten attributes recursively

 **Custom formatter:**
 - [Format](#Format): pass any attribute into a formatter